Enhancing Floor Plan Recognition: A Hybrid Mix-Transformer and U-Net Approach for Precise Wall Segmentation: Experiments

 \subsection{Experimental Setup}

-All experiments were conducted on a workstation equipped with an NVIDIA RTX 4060 Ti (16 GB VRAM).
-The training pipeline was implemented using the \textbf{PyTorch} framework, with data augmentation performed via the \textbf{Albumentations} library.
+All experiments were conducted on a workstation equipped with a NVIDIA RTX 4060 Ti (16 GB VRAM).
+The training pipeline was implemented using the PyTorch framework \cite{pytorch2019}, utilizing the Albumentations library \cite{albumentations2020} for data preprocessing.

-To ensure robust evaluation and reproducibility, we aggregated the available data into a single pool and performed a randomized stratified split.
-We utilized an \textbf{80/20 ratio} for training and validation, respectively, governed by a fixed random seed (42).
-This resulted in a strict separation of training and validation subsets to prevent data leakage.
+To ensure robust evaluation, we aggregated available data into a single pool and performed a randomized stratified split.
+We utilized an 80/20 ratio for training and validation, respectively, governed by a fixed random seed (42).
+Input images were standardized to $512 \times 512$ pixels and normalized using ImageNet \cite{imagenet} mean ($\mu=[0.485, 0.456, 0.406]$) and standard deviation ($\sigma=[0.229, 0.224, 0.225]$).

-Input images were normalized using standard ImageNet mean ($\mu=[0.485, 0.456, 0.406]$) and standard deviation ($\sigma=[0.229, 0.224, 0.225]$) values to accelerate convergence.
-During training, we applied a dynamic augmentation pipeline with the following specifications: \begin{itemize} \item \textbf{Affine Transformations:} Random scaling ($\in [0.9, 1.1]$), rotation ($\in [-15^\circ, 15^\circ]$), and translation with a probability of $p=0.7$. \item \textbf{Distortions:} Perspective shifts ($p=0.3$), elastic transformations, and grid distortions ($p=0.2$) to simulate scanning artifacts and paper warping. \item \textbf{Photometric Noise:} Random brightness/contrast adjustments ($p=0.5$) and CLAHE ($p=0.2$) to ensure invariance to lighting conditions. \end{itemize}
+\textbf{Augmentation Strategy:} To improve robustness to scan quality variations and geometric distortions, we applied a comprehensive dynamic augmentation pipeline: \begin{itemize} \item \textbf{Geometric Transformations:} Random affine scaling ($\in [0.9, 1.1]$), rotation ($\in [-15^\circ, 15^\circ]$), and translation ($p=0.7$).
+We also included elastic transformations and grid distortions ($p=0.2$) to mimic paper warping common in scanned documents. \item \textbf{Photometric Transformations:} Random brightness/contrast adjustments ($p=0.5$) and CLAHE ($p=0.2$) were applied to ensure invariance to lighting conditions.
+Gaussian and ISO noise were introduced to simulate sensor artifacts. \end{itemize}

-We adopted a standardized training protocol for all model variations: \begin{itemize} \item \textbf{Epochs:} Each model was trained for 30 epochs. \item \textbf{Batch Size:} 4 images per batch (optimized for $512\times512$ resolution on 16GB VRAM). \item \textbf{Optimizer:} Adam optimizer with an initial learning rate (LR) determined empirically. \item \textbf{Scheduler:} \texttt{ReduceLROnPlateau} (mode='max', factor=0.5, patience=3) monitoring the validation IoU. \end{itemize} To mitigate random initialization effects, each experiment was repeated three times, and we report the average metrics corresponding to the best validation Intersection over Union (IoU) achieved during training.
-We also report the peak Video RAM (VRAM) usage during the validation phase to assess computational efficiency.
+\textbf{Training Protocol:} We adopted a standardized protocol for all model variations: \begin{itemize} \item \textbf{Optimization:} Adam optimizer \cite{adam2014} with an initial learning rate determined empirically. \item \textbf{Strategy:} We used a two-stage transfer learning approach.
+First, models were pre-trained on the diverse CubiCasa5k dataset \cite{cubicasa5k} to learn general geometric features.
+Subsequently, they were fine-tuned on the Regional Dataset to adapt to specific architectural styles. \item \textbf{Parameters:} Training ran for 30 epochs per stage with a batch size of 4.
+A \texttt{ReduceLROnPlateau} scheduler (factor=0.5, patience=3) monitored validation IoU. \end{itemize} Each experiment was repeated three times to mitigate initialization effects; we report average metrics for the best validation IoU.